-There are no new standards that have been issued but not yet adopted which, when adopted, are expected to have a material impact on the Council's financial statements.
+None of the above standards, when adopted, are expected to have a material impact on the Council's financial statements.

 6 - ADJUSTMENTS BETWEEN ACCOUNTING BASIS & FUNDING BASIS UNDER REGULATIONS

 This note details the adjustments that are made to total comprehensive income and expenditure recognised by the Council in the year in accordance with proper accounting practice to the resources that are specified by statutory provisions as being available to the Council to meet future capital and revenue expenditure.